 Who Is Liable in a Self-Driving Car Accident in Fort Worth, TX?

-Liability is determined by investigating to determine the cause of the accident and then linking that to the accountable party.
+Car accident liability is determined by investigating to determine the cause of the accident and then linking that to the accountable party.

 The following parties may be held accountable in an accident involving a self-driving car: